 Graduate Liberal Arts and Science Programs

 The School for Graduate Studies offers several degree programs within the liberal arts and science area.
-The policy programs (M.A. in community and economic development, M.A. in social and public policy, and M.A. in work and labor policy), the M.A. in liberal studies, and the M.S. in information technology.
+The policy programs (M.A. in community and economic development, M.A. in social and public policy, and M.A. in work and labor policy), the M.A. in liberal studies, the M.S. in applied analytics, the M.A. in public history, and the M.S. in information technology.
 Prospective students should submit an application during our Application Review period.

 The M.A. in Community and Economic Development integrates the development of social capital and community capacity with the economic development of the community.
 The program incorporates the public policy process, theoretical development concepts, as well as approaches that real communities use to produce positive economic outcomes and improvement in the quality of life.